tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 You control the weather's general tendencies, such as the direction and intensity of the wind or the degree of obscurity from fog, hail, rain, and snow.
 You cannot control specific applications of the weather, such as where lightning strikes.

-**Skill Check**: You can alter the weather among the available options as an action for the duration of the ritual, which is determined by your Nature skill check.
+**Skill Check:** You can alter the weather among the available options as an action for the duration of the ritual, which is determined by your Nature skill check.
 Each time you choose to change the weather result, the new weather conditions take 10 minutes to manifest.

 | Nature Skill Check Result | Duration |
 | ------------------------- | -------- |